ryangray/zx81-utils/README.md

   after the auto start include a `RUN` which clears the variables anyway.
 This will also show you the output file name(s) that would be used.

+  This output is written to the standard error output, so it does not redirect with the standard output.
+To redirect it, use `p2ts1510 ...
+2>file`.

 * `-t` - Use the tape-like loader which will load all of the P file contents, which includes most all of the system variables, the program, the display file, and the variables.
 This ignores the `-v` option.